EdDataScienceEES/tutorial-ellencrombie/index.md

 library(ggplot2)
 library(plotly)
 # Loading data ----
-penguin_data <- penguins # assign the data as an object - allows easier exploration as
+# assign the data as an object - allows easier exploration, you can open the data table from your environment
- # you can open the data table from your environment
+penguin_data <- na.omit(penguins)
 ```

 #### Basic Plotting